- 1 Best Reflex Sight for AR15

 The electronic sight’s battery life should last up to 1,000 hours of continuous use at the normal brightness setting if you’re using lithium batteries, or 600 hours if you use alkaline.
 The great thing about this model is the brightness adjustment.
 You can change between 2 different brightness settings and choose the one that’s right for your environment.
 A slight disadvantage of using this model is the lack of a night vision mode.
 You’ll be able to change through various brightness settings, so you can use this sight even in low-light conditions, but you won’t be able to use it in pitch dark conditions.

 Burris’ red-dot sight was designed to increase your shooting speed and accuracy.
-This sight eliminates the need of aligning the front and rear sights when shooting.
+This sight eliminates the need for aligning the front and rear sights when shooting.
 All you need to do is to point the weapon and the red dot will show you exactly where the bullet will hit.
 Despite its small size, this unit is very compact and durable.
 You’ll be able to mount it quickly on your Picatinny rail with the help of a special screwdriver, which is in the sights’ box at delivery.

 This sight is parallax free, so you’ll be able to tell exactly where you’re aiming no matter how much you tilt your head.
 One of the advantages this unit has over its competition is the battery life.
 This model uses a lithium battery for power, and this battery can last up to 5 years.
 Every time you turn the sight on, the red-dot reticle appears and you can aim with it.
 If you’re not using the sights, you can put it in sleep mode by putting the plastic cover over it.

 A slight downside of this model is mounting and zeroing it.
 It can be difficult, depending on your experience.
 If you didn’t mount and zero a red-dot before, you might want to take this sight to a gunsmith and spare yourself the trouble.
 This unit does not have adjustable brightness, and this can be considered a disadvantage as well.